Insights from the network meeting in Budaörs & Banská Bystrica

 Group Picture Banská Bystrica

 A primary focus of this network meeting was discussing the integrated approach of the action planning process.
 Additionally, main topics included the project’s theme Innovators coming into government and the horizontal themes digital transition and green transition.
-Activities in both cities included problem-solving workshop and inspiring study visits to several small-scale participatory actions, fostering mutual learning among all participants.
+Activities in both cities included problem-solving workshops and inspiring study visits to small-scale participatory actions.

 Kicking off the meeting in Budaörs